 which realizes the canonical duality between these kernels.
 This implies that $X\cap Y$ admits a Lagrangian decomposition as a finite abelian group, and hence the cardinality of \(X \cap Y\) is a \emph{perfect square} (\cf\cite[Lemma 5.2]{Da10}).

-\begin{remark} In general, we can not assume that an arbitrary symplectic biextension on a particular abelian variety is of the form $P\otimes\sigma^*P^{-1}$, see \S \ref{subsec:vanishing-Brauer} for more discussions.
+\begin{remark} In general, we cannot assume that an arbitrary symplectic biextension on a particular abelian variety is of the form $P\otimes\sigma^*P^{-1}$, see \S \ref{subsec:vanishing-Brauer} for further discussions.
 However, according to the proof of \cite[Theorem 4.2]{Pol96} and the remark after it, Polishchuk points out that once one can define the Brauer class and the twisted categories, these assumptions can be removed except in the case where the characteristic of the base field is $2$. \end{remark}